 - Optimizing the cost of nodes.
 QDS automatically shops the market for discounted Spot nodes and integrates them with other node types in heterogeneous clusters.
 With this approach, cost, performance, and availability can be maximized by employing exactly the right mix of machines for every workload—even if they’re not of the same type.

-Optimized Spot allocation and heterogeneous clusters alone have allowed Oracle Data Cloud to reduce its spending 90% compared to using on-demand nodes, and 20-50% compared to their previous cost-saving practice of using Spot-only clusters.
+Optimized Spot allocation and heterogeneous clusters alone have allowed Oracle Data Cloud to reduce its spending by 90% compared to using on-demand nodes, and 20-50% compared to their previous cost-saving practice of using Spot-only clusters.

 Project Your Cost Saving Potential